weijiekoh/malvarma/README.md

 # Malvarma: Secure Monero cold wallets for the truly paranoid

-Malvarma aims to make Monero cold wallet generation easy, affordable, and secure.
-It is designed for highly security-conscious people, but an average user should find it easy to use.
+Malvarma aims to make Monero cold wallet generation easy and secure.
+It caters to highly security-conscious people, but is designed to be easy for an average user to use.
 When Malvarma is complete, a user will be able to generate a cold wallet in just a few broad steps:

 1. Download, verify, and burn the Malvarma image onto a microSD card.